NextronSystems/thor-manual/usage/special-scan-modes.rst

 the internal and all custom YARA rules to the submitted samples.
 It's lightweight and fast.

-The full-featured mode is the default.
-In this mode THOR also parses and analyses Windows Eventlogs (EVTX), registry hives, memory dumps, Windows error reports (WER) and more.
-It's not just a YARA scan, but a full forensic processing.
+However, THOR does not parse and analyse most file formats in this mode, including Windows Eventlogs (EVTX), registry hives, memory dumps, Windows error reports (WER) and more, which are parsed otherwise.

-Under normal circumstances, we recommend using the full-featured mode, since most files are not of a type that triggers an intense parsing function, the processing speed should be similar to the “pure-yara” mode.
+Under normal circumstances, we recommend using the full-featured mode.
+Since most files do not trigger an intense parsing function, the processing speed should be similar to the “pure-yara” mode.